microbecode/zk-languages/polylang/README.md

 ## Stand-alone usage

-Unfortunately, there's no convenient way to store a Polylang program in a file.
-It's possible, but very [impractical](https://polylang.dev/docs/getting-started/polylang-lib).
+Unfortunately, there's no convenient way to store a Polylang program in a stand-alone file.
+It's possible, but somewhat [impractical](https://polylang.dev/docs/getting-started/polylang-lib).

 Therefore we'll use the option to provide the program as command line parameters.